hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 These links direct victim to clicks a seemingly legitimate link to a **compromised or attacker-controlled website**.

 ### **2. The Fake Verification**
-The site presents a believable interface — maybe a CAPTCHA with **“I’m not a robot”** or a fake **“Your meeting can’t start”** screen.
-<br>A realistic-looking fake CAPTCHA or error message appears.
+The site presents a believable interface lik maybe a CAPTCHA with **“I’m not a robot”** or a fake **“Your meeting can’t start”** screen A realistic-looking fake CAPTCHA or error message appears.
 It looks normal, but under the hood, it’s scripted to **silently copy** a hidden payload or command to the clipboard.

 ### **3. The Instruction**
 The page then displays a message such as: